Contact For Services

 - crisis intervention

 If you have trouble with any of these or other emotional problems, seeking counseling is one way to help yourself manage your life issues.

-2) The Veteran Services Office is the point of contact for Veterans and their dependents who attend OSUIT.
+2) For Veterans and their dependents who attend OSUIT, the Veteran Services Office is the point of contact .
 The Veteran Services office assists with processing education benefits offered through the U.S. Department of Veterans Affairs (VA), and aids in linking Veteran students with on-campus resources.
 Veteran's Services are located in the Grady Clack Building.
 Contact information: call 918-293-4972, or email firstname.lastname@example.org.

 Things to Remember

 - Appointments are available by calling or emailing the counseling office.
 NOTE: Walk-ins are welcome, but keep in mind that the counselor may be in session or have another obligation at the time of your visit.

 - Counseling sessions are confidential with a few exceptions which include a court order, health and safety emergencies such as imminent danger to oneself or others, and child or elder abuse.

 - OSUIT counselors do not: Prescribe Medications; Diagnose Mental Illness; or Perform Long-Term Therapy.
 For serious mental health issues, referrals are made to community resources.